 Commentary on chapters 5 & 6 of David Miller’s Strangers in our midst

+Abstract

+This article explores the arguments of chapters 5 and 6 of Miller’s Strangers in our Midst.
+It takes issue with several features of his account of justice with respect to refugees and to economic migrants, suggesting that even within the terms of his own weak cosmopolitanism, the requirements of justice are more demanding than he acknowledges.
+In particular, the argument advanced criticizes Miller’s ‘fair shares’ argument concerning obligations to refugees and his recourse to ‘mutual advantage’ in theorizing economic migration.

+Key Words: refugees, economic migrants, fair shares, temporary migration, cosmopolitanism.

 David Miller’s discussion of immigration takes place against the background of his general argument that while there is no human right to immigrate (states are not obliged to open their borders to everyone who might like to enter), there is a duty to give serious consideration to the reasons that any person who applies for immigration puts forward.
 This duty is grounded, in Miller’s view, on the general principle of respect for persons required of states – and specifically entails that immigration policies adopted by a state serve legitimate ends and are justifiable to reasonable persons who make application for entry (whether they are selected for, or excluded from, admission and, if selected for entry, under what conditions).
 This commentary focuses on Miller’s development of his general argument in relation to the particular cases of refugees and economic migrants but can only hope to highlight a few of the more important or controversial arguments proposed.